AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 You should also have experience with the following tasks:

-* Interpreting a Solutions Design Document (SDR) and understand the purpose of all [!DNL Adobe Analytics] variables collected
+* Interpreting a Solutions Design Document (SDR) and understanding the purpose of all [!DNL Adobe Analytics] variables collected
 * Understanding and work with Adobe (Experience Platform) Launch
 * Understanding configuration of baseline [!DNL Adobe Analytics] dimensions and events Page Name, Link Name, Activity Map, and so on, but will work with expert developers for more customer implementations - Variable mapping is still owned by Expert level developers
 * Creating and configuring rules within Launch following the design provided by an AA expert
 * Testing and validating the data being captured in variable and events firing by leveraging web console debuggers or mobile app systems like charles logs
 * Understanding what a data layer is and knows how to read a JavaScript object
 * Sharing reports, segments, and the process to request access, but not how to manage user groups, governance protocols, as well as manage the SDR
-* Providing guidance and configure mobile/SDK solution
+* Providing guidance and configuring mobile/SDK solution
 * Understanding general framework behind Video tracking (event-based) given knowledge base documentation
 * Performing basic reporting from Analysis Workspace and understanding the data outputs available from the [!DNL Adobe Analytics] Data Warehouse
 * Basic experience with Adobe Experience Platform Launch (Adobe Launch)